Biocide regulations and testing in the EU

 • Toxicological profile for humans and animals

-The substances that have currently been approved for use in specific types of biocidal products are listed on the European Chemicals Agency’s (ECHA) website.
-Similarly, ECHA regularly updates and publishes a list of authorized substance and product suppliers.6
+The substances that are currently approved for use in specific types of biocidal products are listed on the European Chemicals Agency’s (ECHA) website.
+Similarly, ECHA regularly updates and publishes a list of authorized suppliers.6

 Requirements for biocidal products